 Babies develop at their own pace, and transitioning to solids is proof of that.
 Given the importance of food in growing up to be healthy, it’s only logical that babies are guided gently toward expanding their palate.

 Here’s how to get started on solids once they show signs of readiness.

 What are the health benefits of exclusive breast-feeding?

 Most major health organizations recommend that babies be exclusively breast-fed for the first 6 months of life.
 Once solid foods are added to the baby’s diet, nursing should continue until your baby is at least 1.
-The World Health Organization recommends breast-feeding to age 2 and beyond, if possible.
+The World Health Organization recommends breast-feeding to

 Exclusive breast-feeding for the first six months of your baby’s life helps them with the following: